RELYENCE SOFTWARE FOR AIAG & VDA FMEA

 The 7-Step Approach described in the AIAG & VDA standard is described in detail for DFMEAs, PFMEAs, and FMEA-MSRs, but can easily be applied to any type of FMEA performed.
 The 7-Step Approach includes:

-One of the newest innovations found in the AIAG & VDA standard is Action Priority, or AP.
-Action Priority is a new rating method for risk assessment that can be used in your FMEAs.
+Action Priority, or AP, is a rating method for risk assessment that can be used in your FMEAs.